 PROVIDENCE, R.I.
 (AP) — State environmental officials have not found West Nile virus in the latest round of mosquito tests in Rhode Island.

-The state Department of Environmental Management said Tuesday that 119 mosquito samples from 33 traps set statewide on June 20 tested negative for both West Nile and eastern equine encephalitis.
+The Department of Environmental Management said Wednesday that 96 mosquito samples from 26 traps set statewide on Aug.
+9 tested negative for both West Nile and eastern equine encephalitis.